Tren de Gran Canaria: Rolling stock

-The trains that will to operate on the Gran Canaria railway are planned to be a hybrid of a commuter train and a high speed train.
+The trains that will operate on the Gran Canaria railway are planned to be a hybrid of a commuter train and a high speed train.
 Initially, ten 100 m units of five carriages will operate on the line with a maximum speed of 160 km/h, each capable of carrying 500 passengers.
 Eventually, 13 units will operate on the line.

 In 2009, a full-scale mockup of the proposed Gran Canaria train was put on public display in San Telmo park, Las Palmas.